yuchiaoc/Github-Search-Engine/README.md

 * a search bar
 * including user’s avatar and name
-* Using Paging + RecyclerView for showing results
+* Using Paging2 + RecyclerView for showing results
 * Kotlin/MVVM practice